Coercive Control Intensive Trainings

 Because of the continued trauma and victim-blaming, it takes survivors a long time to untangle and identify the many ways in which they’ve been coercively controlled.
 This training will rapidly accelerate participants’ ability to understand and articulate their own experiences, in essence, they are training to become their own experts.

 Participants will learn in great detail about the many tactics and forms of coercive control, and how they work, so they will also be able to recognize new tactics as they appear.
-Survivors can take what they have learned from the training, and create a detailed linear narrative of the coercive control, which they can use to advocate for themselves in different situations.
+Survivors can take what they have learned from the training, and work on their own to create a detailed linear narrative of the coercive control, which they can use to advocate for themselves in different situations.

 Link to Google Form to Sign Up for Coercive Control Intensive Training for Protective Mothers